Disclosure and Barring Service (DBS) Checks

 DBS Check Process

 The RFU DBS process is managed through RFU GMS.
 The RFU DBS Process is as follows,

 - Check and if required update you RFU GMS record, please follow the instructions here.
-If you do not have a RFU GMS record then we can create one for you.
+If you do not have a RFU GMS record then please create one here.

 - Or have you ever been supplied with a RFU Number?
-Is so we can transfer you RFU GMS record to Clifton RFC.
+If so, we can transfer you RFU GMS record to Clifton RFC.

 - Contact the clubs Safeguarding Officer or Assistant Safeguarding Officer at email@example.com, CC your age group head coach and request a DBS check.

 - Once the RFU DBS check process has been started you will receive an email from the DBS system inviting you to select your ID.
 Please do so.

 - IMPORTANT, please make a note of your Username and Password, you will need to use it again!

 - Present your ID to the clubs Safeguarding Officer or Assistant Safeguarding Officer, originals only so they can verify you ID.